Skip to main content

 Data to Download

 These hyperspectral remote sensing data provide information on the National Ecological Observatory Network's San Joaquin Exerimental Range field site.
 The data were collected over the San Joaquin field site located in California (Domain 17) and processed at NEON headquarters.
-The entire dataset can be accessed by request from the NEON Data Portal.
+The entire dataset can be accessed from the Spectrometer orthorectified surface bidirectional reflectance - mosaic page on the NEON data portal.

 Installing HDFView